-I‘m PASSIONATE about helping teenagers and young adults fulfil their potential by overcoming the challenges, and embracing the gift, of being dyslexic.
+I‘m PASSIONATE about helping teenagers and young adults fulfill their potential by overcoming the challenges and embracing the gift, of being dyslexic.

 I’m a qualified Personal Performance and Youth Impact Coach.
 I’m also dyslexic , although I didn’t find out until I was 35 years old.

 I lived my early life thinking something was “wrong” with me.
 No one identified the reason why I couldn’t understand the basic structure of words and had such problems with reading and writing.